SPECIAL FEATURE

 Bound in orange cloth, the 1993 Volume 2 of The Works of Mark Twain features California at the bottom of the spine

 Paul Baender's work on establishing the text of Roughing It was done at at time when the science of establishing authoritative texts of American authors was in early stages of development.
 Baender had not received formal training in textual editing, but was considered "self-taught."
 As textual analysis skills were developed by editors of the Mark Twain Papers at Berkeley, it became apparent that the 1972 edition of Roughing It did not measure up to scholarly expectations.
 New research was also producing more information about Mark Twain's time in the West that could be used to update Franklin Rogers's annotations.
-In 1993 a new edition of Roughing It was published by University of California Press which includes all of the original illustrations, revised annotations, and text that is in accordance with stricter standards for scholarly editions.
+In 1993 a new edition of Roughing It was published by University of California Press that includes all of the original illustrations, revised annotations, and text that is in accordance with stricter standards for scholarly editions.
 References to Iowa on the spine and dust jacket were eliminated since in 1988 University of Iowa had ceased to make any contribution to the production costs of these books.

 The 1993 Mark Twain Works edition of Roughing It published by the University of California Press features an acknowledgment that the volume was jointly supported by grants from the National Endowment for the Humanities as well as public and private donations.
 It features the Center for Scholarly Editions (CSE) seal on the copyright page.
 The volume was edited by Mark Twain Project editors Harriet Elinor Smith, Edgar Marquess Branch, Lin Salamo, and Robert Pack Browning.
 It was the winner of the 1993-94 Modern Language Association Prize for a Distinguished Scholarly Edition.

-The volume was released in 1996 in a Mark Twain Library Edition -- an edition that features identical text and explanatory notes based on those featured in the Works edition but lacks the textual roadmap which explains to readers exactly how the authoritative text was established.
+The volume was released in 1996 in a Mark Twain Library Edition -- an edition that features identical text and explanatory notes based on those featured in the Works edition but lacks the textual roadmap that explains to readers exactly how the authoritative text was established.

 Volume 19 - What Is Man? and Other Philosophical Writings